Preparedness Notes for Sunday — March 3, 2024

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 In this column, JWR also covers hedges, derivatives, and various obscura.
 This column emphasizes JWR’s “tangibles heavy” investing strategy and contrarian perspective.
-Today, we look at estate planning for firearms collectors.
-(See the Tangibles Investing section.)
+Today, another look at the Evergrande debacle.
+(See the Economy & Finance section.)

 Precious Metals: